mraross/howdy-world/spatialAgentConcordance.md

 =======|======
-Droning up the Sunshine Coast on Sunday|Swingin' on the Riviera one day Driving LIDAR down the One on Monday|And then layin' in the Bombay alley next day Every single week| Ah, be careful what you say
+Droning up the Sunshine Coast on Sunday|Swingin' on the Riviera one day Driving LIDAR down the One on Monday|And then layin' in the Bombay alley next day Every single day| Ah, be careful what you say
-He maps another creek|Or you'll give yourself away Odds are he won't sleep until tomorrow|Odds are he won't live to see tomorrow
+He maps another bay|Or you'll give yourself away
+Odds are he won't sleep until tomorrow|Odds are he won't live to see tomorrow
 ======|======
 Beware of pretty places that you find|Beware of pretty faces that you find